 Serum samples to measure the presence of ADA will be collected prior to administration of investigational product according to the schedule of study procedures.
 If the subject discontinues the study early and does not agree to return for the 12 weeks of follow-up, an ADA sample will be collected at the EDV (see Section 4.1.6).
-Tiered analyses will be performed to evaluate ADA by screening and confirmatory assay.
 Confirmed ADA-positive samples will be tested using a neutralizing antibody assay.